 POSITION

 MEMBERSHIP NUMBER

 NAME

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-have made a disclosure(s) to the Safeguar ments in the MS1 Self Declaration to be to ding Team via my MEO; which has been a will inform RBL of any changes in my circu ccepted by t he RBL and does not prevent

-Name: Signature: Date:

-By signing below, I give my consent to RB L to conduct a Criminal Record check if so o required.

-Name: Signature: Date:

-Are you happy for your telephone number website so members of the public can co YES NO
+have made a disclosure(s) to the Safeguarding Team via my MEO; which has been accepted by the RBL and does not prevent me from carrying out this role; and that I will inform RBL of any changes in my circumstances which would affect the veracity of this declaration.
+Name: Signature: Date: By signing below, I give my consent to RB L to conduct a Criminal Record check if sc required.
+Name: Signature: Date: Are you happy for your telephone number to be published on the County website so members of the public can contact you about membership matters.
+YES NO